QueenieCplusplus/GKE/README.md

    A pod consists of single/multiple containers tiled together for adm/network purpose.

    hereby, we use single container bult with above mentioned nodejs image (stored in GCR), which serves content on port 8080.

+   when calling deployment, the pod running containers image is created then.

+* 5.1, to do deployment to create a Pod using kubectl tool

+             kubectl create deployment <pod name>\

+                   --image = gcr.io/<project-id>/<node name>:v1